chrisbroski/goal-math/essay2.md

 A subjective sense should return an **intensity** value between 1.0 to -1.0.

 * **1.0** is the best possible outcome.
 It should indicate that the creature's primary goal has been achieved and if it never accomplishes anything else, it can die happy.
-* **0.0** indicates no change in odds of eventually accomplishing its primary goal.
+* **0.0** represents no affect on the changes of eventually accomplishing the primary goal.
-* **-1.0** is the worst thing that could possibly happen: death and dismemberment, all previous accomplishments destroyed and other horrible disasters.
+* **-1.0** is the worst thing that could possibly happen: death and dismemberment, all previous accomplishments destroyed and other terrible disasters.

-Let's give our creature's two actions an inherent subjective sensory response.
+Let's give our creature's two actions a subjective sensory response.

     subjective_sense_action_X = -0.001 - param * 0.002
     subjective_sense_action_Y = parameter * -0.010 + (param >= 3.0) ?
 0.050 : 0.0

 Action X only returns negative subjective sense values.
 Sticking with our metaphor of X being movement, moving costs time and energy and has no immediate benefit.
-Our creature can't feel the simple joy of walking, yet.
+Our creature can't feel the simple joy of taking a walk, yet.

 Action Y is harmful by the parameter value multiplied by -0.01, but when the parameter is greater than or equal to 3.0, it gains 0.050.
-In out eating metaphor this would relate to a successful ingestion of food.
+This is consistent with our eating metaphor.
+It takes a little time and energy to do, but if successful, can result in acquiring energy and other critical resources.

+### Blurry Action Parameters

+If we don't allow a creature to experiment outside of pre-programmed behaviors, it can't possibly ever discover better ones.
+Instead of deterministically performing action Y with a parameter of 3.0, we could select one of three parameter values: 2.0, 3.0, or 4.0.
+A simple **blurry action parameter** consists of a number of parameter values, each with a likelihood of 0.0 to 1.0.
+Let's represent a collection of blurry parameters for action Y in situation `0, 1` with this data structure.

+    bap.Y["0, 1"] = [
+        {"param": 2.0, "likelihood": 1.0},
+        {"param": 3.0, "likelihood": 1.0},
+        {"param": 4.0, "likelihood": 1.0},
+    ];

+We can calculate the absolute probability of a parameter by dividing its likelihood by the sum of all likelihoods.

+    bap.Y["0, 1"][0].likelihood / bap.Y["0, 1"].reduce(function (aggregator, bap) {
+        return aggregator + bap.likelihood;
+    }, 0.0); // ~33%

+So our critter can now haphazardly choose one of three parameters, but making a random choice is not the same as making a choice with the aim of accomplishing a goal.
+To fix that, we will need to give our creature a way to compare the benefit or harm between different action parameters, then adjust likelihoods based on those results.

 #### Blurry Parameter Tuning